-The prediction outcome of interest is death in 26 studies, admission to the intensive care unit in six, or a composite of death or clinical deterioration in ten studies, with some studies determining multiple outcomes.
+The prediction outcome of interest is death in 34 studies, admission to the intensive care unit in seven, or a composite of death or clinical deterioration in twelve studies, and some studies determining multiple outcomes.
+Another study looked at the survival status of patients after 90 days.
 Death was determined either during the in-hospital stay or over a specified period of time (14, 28, or 30-day).
 Clinical deterioration or progression of COVID-19 severity was usually defined as admission to an intensive care setting, need for oxygen supplementation (non-invasive or mechanical ventilation), or death.
 One study looked at thromboembolism as an outcome.
 Among the studies done in the general population, the mortality rate was 0.020 to 0.077% in the England population and 8.2% in the Denmark population.
-The mortality rate among hospitalized patients was 5.5 to 36.1%.
+The mortality rate among hospitalized patients was 5.5 to 45.63%.